 Date Written: June 26, 2019

-The design of the difficulty adjustment algorithm (DAA) of the Bitcoin system is vulnerable as it dismisses miners' response to the difficulty adjustment.
-We develop an economic model of the Proof-of-Work based blockchain system.
-Our model allows miners to pause operation when the expected reward is below the shutdown point.
-Hence, the supply of aggregate hash power can be elastic in the cryptocurrency price and the difficulty target of the mining puzzle.
-We prove that, when the hash supply is elastic, the Bitcoin DAA fails to adjust the block arrival rate to the targeted level.
-In contrast, the DAA of another blockchain system, Bitcoin Cash, is shown to be stable even when the cryptocurrency price is volatile and the supply of hash power is highly elastic.
-We also provide empirical evidence and simulation results supporting the model's prediction.
-Our results indicate that the current Bitcoin system might collapse if a sharp price reduction lowers the reward for mining denominated in fiat money.
-However, this crisis can be prevented through upgrading, miners may disagree because many of them obtain a larger profit from an unstable DAA.
+The design of the Bitcoin difficulty adjustment algorithm (DAA) is vulnerable as it dismisses miners’ responses to policy changes.
+We develop an economic model of the Proof-of-Work blockchain system.
+Our model allows miners to pause operation when it is not profitable.
+Hence, the supply of aggregate hash power can be elastic in the cryptocurrency price and the difficulty of the mining puzzle.
+We prove that, when the hash supply is elastic, the Bitcoin DAA fails to stabilize the block arrival rate.
+In contrast, the DAA of another cryptocurrency, Bitcoin Cash, is stable under a general condition.
+We also provide empirical evidence and simulation results supporting the model’s prediction.
+Our results indicate that the current Bitcoin system might collapse once a sharp price reduction lowers the mining reward.
+While this crisis can be prevented through upgrading, miners may disagree because many of them obtain a larger profit from an unstable DAA.

 Keywords: Blockchain, Proof-of-Work, Difficulty Adjustment, Mining, Market Design